Angr1st/Eins/Eins.md

 ## StateMachines:
 -Server (Starting up, Setting up the Deck etc., Starting a new Game Session) -Game (Setup (number of players), Begin (giving out cards), Start(random who starts if new; otherwise move clockwise), Progress (Rounds State Machine), End(Show Stats))
--Rounds (Init, NextPlayer, Turn StateMachine, Evaluate Effect) -Turn (Skipped, Draw, PlayCard)
+-Turn (Init, NextPlayer, Turn StateMachine, Evaluate Effect) -- Ignore Rounds and focus on Turns -TurnState (Skipped, Draw, PlayCard) --What happens on a turn in a general fashion.
+Skipped directly starts the turn again for the next player.
+Draw used when a player decides not to play a card but has to draw n cards.
+PlayCard is used when a player plays a card.